Top 20 Washington State Trips

 Explore the charming seaport town of Coupeville on Whidbey Island.

-Coupeville has a nice selection of restaurants, wine bars and quaint shops along Front Street, and a cafe and gift shop on its historic wharf.
+Coupeville has a nice selection of restaurants and quaint shops along Front Street, and an excellent museum.
+The free Price Sculpture Forest is a short drive away, and has two walking trail loops on a 10-acre property.

-Coupeville's central location also makes it an easy drive to some of Whidbey Island's top attractions.
-See the gorgeous rhododendrons at the Meerkerk Gardens, two breathtaking coastal state parks and a lighthouse at Fort Ebey and Fort Caseyand yummy sweet treats and produce at Greenbank Farms.
+Coupeville's central location makes it an easy drive to some of Whidbey Island's top attractions, like the Meerkerk Gardens, Fort Casey, Admiralty Head Lighthouse, and Greenbank Farms.
 Learn more about Whidbey Island.

 10 best things to do in Coupeville

-1. Explore the restaurants and shops along Front Street at Coupeville.
+1. Explore restaurants and shops along Front Street at Coupeville.

-Visit the Vail Wine Shop and Tasting Room on Front Street at Coupeville.
+Enjoy a wine at the chic Vail Wine Shop and Tasting Room on Front Street at Coupeville.

 This is the cosy Kingfisher Bookstore on Front Street at Coupeville.
 This whole street just oozes charm!

-Coupeville has an idyllic setting on Penn Cove in Whidbey Island, instantly recognized by the red, historic warehouse at the end of its long wharf.
-The wharf has played a central role in Coupeville's history, as the first port of call for settlers arriving on the island, and the drop-off point for Whidbey Island's supplies.
+The Coupeville Wharf has played a central role in Coupeville's history, as the first port of call for settlers arriving on the island, and the drop-off point for Whidbey Island's supplies.
 Coupeville's protected harbor made it the perfect place to locate the wharf in 1905.

 The tide is way out in this photo, exposing the rich sea life on the shore at Coupeville.